 A fascinating mix of beliefs and customs has resulted in Vietnamese culture developing a fascinating mix of spiritual elements.

 All it takes is spending a bit of time in the temples or with people in their homes to discover how beautiful it really is.

 Do yourself a favour and spend some time immersing yourself into the local culture, and you will gain a much deeper understanding of the Vietnamese people.

 The best way to do this is to do a homestay, visit different temples and try to head out to some ethnic minority villages.
 The north is particularly good for this.

-Cruise Along The Mekong Delta
+4) Cruise the Mekong Delta